karmaniverous/stan-core/.stan/system/stan.todo.md

 ## Completed (recent)

+- Test fix (config.load)
+  - Normalized Zod error wording for a scripts type‑mismatch to the stable message “scripts must be an object” so the `config.load` extra test matches `/scripts.*object/i`.

 - Typecheck cleanup
   - Fixed Zod v4 record overload usage by specifying key schema in `z.record(...)` for `ImportsSchema` and `ScriptsSchema`.